stridecolossus/JOVE/docs/blog/part-2-triangle/render-pass.md

 Notes:

-* We also implement the obligatory builder to create and configure a sub-pass.

-* The sub-pass is a transient object only used to create and configure the render-pass (see below).
+* The sub-pass is a transient object only used to create and configure the render-pass.

+* The constructor also validates the integrity of the attachments (not shown).

+* The obligatory builder is also added to create and configure a sub-pass.

 The render pass domain object itself is relatively simple: